opea-project/Enterprise-RAG/src/comps/llms/README.md

 The project is organized into several directories:
 - `impl/`: This directory contains the implementation.
 It includes the microservice folder with the Dockerfile for the microservice, and the `model_server` directory, which provides setup and running instructions for various model servers, such as TGI or vLLM.
-- `utils/`: This directory contains utility scripts and modules that are used by the OPEA LLM Microservice.
+- `utils/`: This directory contains utility scripts and modules that are used by the LLM Microservice.

 The tree view of the main directories and files: